 VSA Minnesota has awarded the M a $15,000 ADA Access Improvement Grant to support a pilot program ensuring the soon-to-open new museum facility is accessible to all visitors.

 The M’s groundbreaking ceremony on Jan.
 30 with city and state leaders celebrated the start of construction and a new beginning for St. Paul’s only art museum.

 While the new M is under construction, we’re taking our show on the road, with pop-up exhibits, performances, and family activities.
 Read more about the M’s Off-Site programs out and about in the Twin Cities.

-Seeds of Change celebrates the rich culture of Minnesota’s Hmong farmers, while highlighting the beauty of Minnesota’s landscape and our state’s agricultural traditions.
-Now on display at the Minnesota State Capitol.
+Seeds of Change, photographs by Mike Hazard, celebrates the culture and community of Minnesota’s Hmong farmers, while highlighting the beauty of the state’s landscape and agricultural traditions.